Russ Ballard

-Russell Glyn Ballard (born 31 October 1945) is an English singer, songwriter and musician.

-Originally coming to prominence as the lead singer and guitarist for the band Argent, Ballard became a songwriter and producer by the late 1970s.
-His compositions "New York Groove", "You Can Do Magic", "Since You Been Gone", "I Surrender", "Liar", "Winning", "I Know There's Something Going On", "Can't Shake Loose", "So You Win Again" and "God Gave Rock and Roll to You" were hits for other artists during the 1970s and 1980s.
+Russell Glyn Ballard (born 31 October 1945) is an English rock singer, guitarist, songwriter and producer.
+Originally rising to prominence as the lead singer and guitarist of the band Argent, Ballard became a prolific songwriter and producer by the late 1970s.
+His compositions "New York Groove", "You Can Do Magic", "Since You Been Gone", "I Surrender", "Liar", "Winning", "I Know There's Something Going On", "Can't Shake Loose", "So You Win Again", "No More the Fool" and "God Gave Rock and Roll to You" became hits for other artists during the 1970s and 1980s.
 He also scored several minor hits under his own name in the early and mid-1980s.

 Early life

-Ballard was born in Waltham Cross, Hertfordshire, England.
+Ballard was born in Waltham Cross, Hertfordshire in England.

 Career

 Ballard was initially a guitarist, joining Buster Meikle & The Day Breakers in 1961 together with his older brother Roy and their friend the drummer Bob Henrit.
-After a stint with The Roulettes, backing Adam Faith, he then went on to join Unit 4 + 2 in 1967, before becoming the lead singer and guitarist of Argent (along with Henrit, who joined as drummer), writing their hit "God Gave Rock and Roll to You", which would later be covered by both Petra and KISS.
+After a stint with The Roulettes, backing Adam Faith, he joined Unit 4 + 2 in 1967, before becoming the lead singer and guitarist of Argent (along with Henrit, who joined as drummer), writing their hit "God Gave Rock and Roll to You", which later was covered by both Petra and KISS.
 Ballard is most well known as the vocalist on Argent's smash "Hold Your Head Up".
 In 1972, Ballard performed on Colin Blunstone's album Ennismore, which was produced by Chris White.
 Ballard also wrote the hit single "I Don't Believe in Miracles", which featured on that album.